Acorn Veterinary Clinic

 Waka Blair, DVM, CVA, CVFT, CCRP

-Dr. Blair is the owner of Acorn Veterinary Clinic.
-She worked as a veterinary assistant at Acorn and as a registered veterinary technician/Small Animal Renal Transplant Coordinator at UC Davis Veterinary Medical Teaching Hospital prior to attending veterinary school at UC Davis School of Veterinary Medicine, where she graduated with honors in 2010.
-Following graduation, she trained through the small animal medicine and surgery internship at Texas A & M University as well as the small animal emergency and critical care specialty internship at UC Davis.
-She studied eastern medicine for animals while working at a busy after-hour emergency clinic and furthered her studies through Chi University in Florida by training in Traditional Chinese Veterinary Medicine (TCVM).
-Her certifications include certified veterinary acupuncturist (CVA), food therapist (CVFT), and certified Canine Rehabilitation Practitioner (CCRP) from the University of Tennessee.
-She is currently in the process of obtaining a certification in Palliative and End-of-Life Care through Chi University.
+Dr. Blair owns Acorn Veterinary Clinic.
+She first joined Acorn in 2002 as a receptionist and volunteer veterinary assistant.
+Then she worked as a registered veterinary technician and Small Animal Renal Transplant Coordinator at UC Davis Veterinary Medical Teaching Hospital before entering UC Davis School of Veterinary Medicine, where she graduated with honors in 2010.
+Following graduation, she completed internships in small animal medicine and surgery at Texas A&M University and in emergency and critical care medicine at UC Davis.
+She furthered her studies in Traditional Chinese Veterinary Medicine (TCVM) at Chi University while working at a busy after-hour emergency clinic and rejoined Acorn as an associate veterinarian in 2015.
+Dr. Blair holds certifications in acupuncture (CVA), Balance Method acupuncture (CVBMA), food therapy (CVFT) through Chi University, and canine rehabilitation (CCRP) through University of Tennessee, and has additional training in Palliative and End-of-Life Care and veterinary Tui-na (Chinese medical manipulation).
 Her professional interests include animal physical rehabilitation and integrative medicine.
-She was born and raised in Japan and is fully fluent in both English and Japanese.
-She enjoys spending time with her husband and daughter and three furry children (two cats and a dog), gardening, skiing and working out.
+Born and raised in Japan, she is fluent in both English and Japanese.
+Outside of work, she enjoys spending time with her husband, daughter and two furry children.
+She also loves skiing, swimming, practicing Hapkido (a form of Korean martial art mentored by Master Rick Schubert), vegetable gardening, watching and reading Japanese anime and manga.

 Kim Nixon, DVM, MPVM